‘Last Week Tonight’ Host John Oliver Rips President Trump As ‘Out Of His Mind’

 During his time as Maricopa County’s top lawman, Arpaio deemed himself “America’s toughest sheriff” and often boasted about how hard he was on immigrant prisoners, many of whom had been taken into custody after being racially profiled.

 “Presidential pardons are one of the most powerful tools available to a president,” Oliver said.

-He further reasoned Arpaio made himself a household name by using inmates as “props for a reality show, and sometimes literally,”
+He further reasoned Arpaio made himself a household name by using inmates as “props for a reality show, and sometimes literally.”

 At the time of the Arpaio announcement, Trump reasoned that the longtime sheriff was simply doing his job in keeping his community safe.